 Joomla gallery extension by joomlashine.com

-South Africa is home to approximately 22 000 white and black rhinoceros of which 12 000 are found in the Kruger National Park.
-This represents over 80% of the world’s total rhino population.
-The South African population is one of the last viable rhino populations in the world which makes it vulnerable.
-South Africa is therefore the remaining hope for the world in terms of rhino conservation.
+South Africa is home to approximately 22 000 white and black rhinoceros of which more than 10 000 are found in the Kruger National Park.
+This represents around 70% of the world’s total rhino population.
+The South African population is one of the last viable rhino populations in the world, which makes its survival crucial.

-SANParks has called on corporates and individuals for extra support for the Honorary Rangers counter poaching effort in order to assist its rangers in the field.
+SANParks has called on corporates and individuals for extra support for the Honorary Rangers' counter poaching effort in order to assist its rangers in the field.
 The partnership with Unitrans Volkswagen is a great example of what can be done.
-Through the sale of vehicles by the 10 Unitrans Volkswagen dealerships the company is able to sustain its support and make a major contribution in the counter poaching war.
+Through the sale of vehicles by the ten Unitrans Volkswagen dealerships across the country, the company is able to sustain its support and make a major contribution in the counter poaching war.

 SANParks Acting CEO, Abe Sibiya acknowledged and appreciated the re-affirmation of the partnership with Unitrans.
 “Unitrans Volkswagen is setting a good example of what other corporate citizens should be doing in securing the future of parks.
 We are truly indebted for Unitrans’ generosity and putting their money where their mouth is.
 Thanks again to Unitrans VW”.

 “The time is now for everyone to Unite Against Poaching and help ensure this precious heritage for our children’s children,” concluded Sibiya.
 For more information visit www.uniteagainstpoaching.co.za

 (From left to right) Glenn Phillips, SANParks Managing Executive: Tourism Development and Marketing; Kevin Gillmer, Divisional Chief Executive of Unitrans Volkswagen and Louis Lemmer, Chairperson of the National Executive Committee, SANParks Honorary Rangers at the signing of the new sponsorship agreement.